Cut-Down de Bruijn Sequences: Introduction

-The main results of this paper are as follows: \begin{enumerate} \item We simplify Etzion's approach and develop an algorithm to construct a binary cut-down de Bruijn sequence in $\mathcal{O}(n)$ time per symbol using $\mathcal{O}(n)$ space.
+The main results of this paper are as follows: \begin{enumerate} \item We simplify Etzion's approach and develop an algorithm to construct a binary cut-down DB sequence in $\mathcal{O}(n)$ time per symbol using $\mathcal{O}(n)$ space.

-\item We develop the first successor-rule approach to construct a binary cut-down de Bruijn sequence using an amortized $\mathcal{O}(n^{1.5})$ simple operations on $n$-bit numbers per symbol generated.
+\item We develop the first successor-rule approach to construct a binary cut-down DB sequence using $\mathcal{O}(n^{1.5})$-amortized simple operations on $n$-bit numbers per symbol generated, and polynomial space.
 The algorithm can start with any string on the cycle and the context does not matter when producing successive symbols.
+Determining whether or not a length-$n$ string appears as a substring on the sequence can be determined in $\mathcal{O}(n^3)$ time.

-\item We develop an algorithm to generate cut-down de Bruijn sequences for $k>2$ that runs in $\mathcal{O}(n)$ time per symbol using $\mathcal{O}(n)$ space after some initialization.
-A number of non-trivial adaptations to the binary algorithm are required to generalize to larger alphabets as cycle-joining no longer corresponds to a spanning tree of cycles. \end{enumerate}
+\item We develop an algorithm to generate cut-down DB sequences for $k>2$ that runs in $\mathcal{O}(n)$ time per symbol using $\mathcal{O}(n)$ space after some initialization requiring polynomial time and space.
+A number of non-trivial adaptations to the binary algorithm are required to generalize to larger alphabets. \end{enumerate}